* UPDATE: Kingsland Market today Saturday 27 July 2018 opened on the site of the former Waste Market

 “The council also organises the distribution of free Ridley Road Market tote bags to market customers to help reduce plastic bag use.”

-As for the new market, the Kingsland, Nicholson said it was still on target to launch in July 2018 “and will keep to its traditional roots, specialising in secondhand bargains, antiques and vintage goods, as well as some street food”.
+As for the new market, the Kingsland, Nicholson said it “and will keep to its traditional roots, specialising in secondhand bargains, antiques and vintage goods, as well as some street food”.
+[Update summer 2018: it will (re)open on Saturday 28 July 2018 from 9am to 5pm.]

 On its website, the council says it is encouraging more permanent and casual traders at Hackney markets, especially those who trade in confectionery, stationery, cooked hot food, arts and crafts, toiletries, china and footwear.